ThreeSixtyGiving/standard/documentation/guidance/publish-data-openly.md

 - Openly licensed;
 - Valid according to the schema used for the 360Giving Data Standard.

-**GrantNav** is updated on a daily basis.
+**GrantNav** and **360Insights** are updated on a daily basis.
 This means your data will appear there the day after a file is added to the Data Registry.

-**360Insights** takes up to 48 hours to update.
-This means your data will appear there two days after a file is added to the Data Registry.

 ```eval_rst
 .. _alternative-hosting-options: